jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

     - The primary key is used to uniquely identify the item in the table.
   - The sort key is also a combination of the string `USER#` and the user's ID.
     - The sort key is used to sort items with the same primary key.
 In this case it is the same as the primary key, but this is not the case.
 - We check if the `result.Item` is `nil`, which means that the user was not found in the database.
-If this is the case, we return an sentinel error.
+If this is the case, we return a sentinel error.
 - We unmarshal the results into a `models.User` struct using the `attributevalue.UnmarshalMap` method.
   - This method is used to convert a map of `types.AttributeValue` to a struct.
 It is used to convert the response from the database into a struct that we can use in our application.
 - We return the user or an error.